browserengineering/book/book/scheduling-and-threading.md

 [faster-text-loading]: text.md#faster-text-layout

 What if we ran raster and draw *in parallel* with the main thread, by using CPU parallelism?
-After all, they take as input only on the display list and not the DOM.
+After all, they take as input only the display list and not the DOM.
 That sounds fun to try, but before adding such complexity, let's instrument the browser and measure how much time is really being spent in raster and draw.^[Pro tip: always measure before optimizing.
 You'll often